Staff Services Student Enterprise

 The combined dataset enables research with AI technologies using these multimodal inputs, exemplified by the Innovate UK Eureka-funded international INTErPRET-NAFLD collaboration between University of Edinburgh clinical academic pathology and hepatology investigators and key players at the forefront of NHS AI adoption (Bering, UK), digital pathology (HistoIndex, Singapore) and data preparation (BioDev, UK) to develop impactful tools that meet the needs of global public health.

-Co-creator Professor Tim Kendall, Professor Jonathan Fallowfield
+Professor Jonathan Fallowfield

 The INTErPRET-NAFLD collaboration demonstrates that multimodal human databases like SteatoSITE are the preeminent model for studying complex diseases.
-It showcases Scotland as an ideal place to undertake healthcare research using real-world data and I hope the approach provides a template for other researchers studying different conditions.
+It showcases Scotland as an ideal place to undertake healthcare research using real-world data and I hope the approach provides a template for other researchers studying different conditions."

-This collaboration is a fantastic example of how we can drive innovation in healthcare research using the ‘triple helix’ of partners: the NHS, UK academia, and industry, benefitting from the unique healthcare ecosystem available at Edinburgh BioQuarter.
+This collaboration is a fantastic example of how we can drive innovation in healthcare research using the ‘triple helix’ of partners: the NHS, UK academia, and industry, benefitting from the unique healthcare ecosystem available at Edinburgh BioQuarter."

-University of Edinburgh investigators have already received funding from many sources including GSK, Guts UK, Innovate UK, Enterprise Singapore, Medical Research Council, Wellcome Trust and Horizon Europe to undertake projects that exploit the full potential of the SteatoSITE resource.
+University of Edinburgh investigators have already received funding from many sources, including GSK, Guts UK, Innovate UK, Enterprise Singapore, Medical Research Council, Wellcome Trust and Horizon Europe to undertake projects that exploit the full potential of the SteatoSITE resource.

 Read more